-Visual stress is a term used to describe visual discomfort and perceptual distortions in printed text, and is suffered by many people who struggle to read.
-The condition is estimated to be present in approximately 40% of poor readers and 20% of the general population.
+Visual Stress is a term used to describe visual discomfort and perceptual distortions in printed text, and is suffered by some people who struggle to read.
+Symptoms may include:

 Symptoms can be experienced in varying degrees from simple fatigue when reading, to an inability to look at text.

 In some cases, the symptoms of Visual Stress can be reduced by the use of coloured filters: a coloured overlay placed over text or coloured lenses worn in spectacles.
 Research has shown that offering a large number of colours allows for optimal results.
 The Intuitive Colorimeter™ offers many thousands of colour combinations, and offers true precision to the patient.

 As a first step, it is important that anyone who struggles to read should be referred to a vision specialist.
 A primary eye examination which checks for the existence of refractive errors, such as long or short sight or astigmatisms, is free of charge to school aged children under NHS provision.
 It is important to rule out or treat other vision deficits before testing for Visual Stress.

 Once an eye examination has been carried out, the practitioner may then test for the existence of Visual Stress.
 At this point the practitioner may use an overlay as part of the testing procedure.

 Whilst coloured overlays are useful when reading from a book, precision tints are more convenient when copying from the board or from another book or for those individuals who are particularly light sensitive and may develop headaches and eye strain when attempting to read.

 If Visual Stress is found to exist, the practitioner may suggest prescribing precision tinted lenses as a longer term aid.